-As in the Early Years, all those pupils in Key Stage One who are still working with the school's SSPP (Systematic Synthetic Phonics Programme) have access to decodeable texts that are closely matched to their phonic level to practise reading at home.
+As in the Early Years, all those pupils in KS1 who are still working with the school's SSPP (Systematic Synthetic Phonics Programme) have access to decodeable texts that are closely matched to their phonic level to practise reading at home.
 This is reviewed regularly by the class teacher during 1:1 reading sessions.
-In addition to this they are also given high-quality picture books to share at home with parents with a focus on book talk and the sharing of books for enjoyment.
-For those pupils who are reading fluently and who are secure in their use of phonics for reading, access is given to a wide range of shorter age-appropriate chapter books and the focus moves more towards developing comprehension skills, as detailed below for provision in Key Stage Two.
+For those pupils who are reading fluently and who are secure in their use of phonics for reading, access is given to a wide range of shorter age-appropriate chapter books and the focus moves more towards developing comprehension skills, as detailed below for provision in KS2.